-Staff regularly reviewed and updated care plans and positive behaviour support plans when persons' needs changed.
+Staff regularly reviewed and updated care plans and positive behaviour support plans when people needs changed.

-We reviewed six care records, all were personalised, holistic, recorded the persons 'voice and were strengths-based.
+All care plans were personalised, holistic, recorded the persons' and relative's voice and were strengths-based.

-People had an up-to-date hospital passport, where identified as required.
+People had an up-to-date hospital passport where identified as required.